PubInv/AnesthesiaGasExhaust/ProposedResesarchPlan.md

 moisture.
 Pressure, flow, and VOC sensors can be added to make this system somewhat safer and more efficient.

+By placing the fan outside and using an "open interface" connection, we reduce the chance of any negative pressure on the breathing circuit, since the interface will be open to the room air.

 Open questions are:
 * Does a thin hose have too much resistance, requiring too powerful a fan?
+* Can we get "flat rectangular tubes" that have a larger area for less of a trip hazard?
 * How do we warn the user of pressure and other problems?
 * Can we create a humidity catch?